Introduction to Parts of Speech

 This is a rose. (noun)

-4. Verb: A verb is the heart of a sentence.
-It tells the action or state of the subject in the sentence.
+verb is the heart of a sentence.
+It tells the action or state of the subject in

 For example:

-5. Adverb: An adverb is a word that qualifies or says something about a verb or an adjective or another adverb.
+adverb is a word that qualifies or says something about a verb or an adjective

 For example: